 We stayed at the Hilton Garden Inn in Kitty Hawk and loved the hotel.
 It is set right on the beach with access to its own private pier.
-They have both an indoor and outdoor pool as well as a onsite restaurant, bar and fitness center.
+They have both an indoor and outdoor pool as well as an onsite restaurant, bar, and fitness center.
 The rooms are large and comfortable.

 Places to eat in the Outer Banks

-The dining options in the Outer Banks is quite literally endless.
+The dining options in the Outer Banks are quite literally endless.
 There is a wide range of options for all budgets, including local favorites and chains.

 The seafood is phenomenal, so be sure to enjoy the soft-shell crab, shrimp, oysters and tuna during your visit.
 Below are some of the places we ate at during our stay in Outer Banks.